holder66/vhammll/docs/AI_for_rest_of_us.md

 Third, no need to choose different algorithms for binary class problems or multiclass situations, or for dealing with continuous or discrete attributes or any mix;

 Fourth, the algorithm will give you more useful responses if you feed it fine grained information.
 For example, questionnaires often have a single score result, but the single score may account quite imperfectly for the contribution of each individual question to that final score.
-The VHamML algorithm, if given the responses to the individual questions, will weight individual responses appropriately;
+The VHamMLL algorithm, if given the responses to the individual questions, will weight individual responses appropriately;

 Fifth, issues with possible linear nonseparability (for example with physiologic data where hormesis may play a role) are moot.
 For example, training the algorithm to perform with 100% accuracy on the XOR (Exclusive Or) function requires only 4 training cases;

 Finally, no need to learn to use a whole variety of different pieces of software (or to assemble a team with all the expertise; for example, a [recent article](https://www.sciencedirect.com/science/article/pii/S193131282200049X?via%3Dihub) cited 26 different items of software and algorithms).
-The VHamML library contains all the functions you are likely to need, and includes a command line application that lets you use those functions without needing to code or learn complicated platforms like MatLab, R, or SciKitLearn.
+The VHamMLL library contains all the functions you are likely to need, and includes a command line application that lets you use those functions without needing to code or learn complicated platforms like MatLab, R, or SciKitLearn.

-But if you do have the urge to “roll your own” and write code to use the VHamML library of functions, I think you’ll find [V a most congenial programming language](https://vlang.io): simple, fast, safe, easy to learn, and fun to use!
+But if you do have the urge to “roll your own” and write code to use the VHamMLL library of functions, I think you’ll find [V a most congenial programming language](https://vlang.io): simple, fast, safe, easy to learn, and fun to use!
 _